-Man datory
+Mandatory

-' Your own bike and helmet
+Your own bike and helmet

-I Plenty of copies of the map or cue sheet (if you said you'd provide one)

-( Copies of the CBC Liability Waiver and the CBC Incident Report
+Copies of the CBC Liability Waiver and the CBC Incident Report

 A couple of pens

-Opti onal
+Optional

-I Food and full water bottles
+Food and full water bottles

-l Basic tools, pump and tire gauge, extra tube, patch kit, and tire levers
+Basic tools, pump and tire gauge, extra tube, patch kit, and tire levers

-I Rudimentary first-aid kit
+Rudimentary first-aid kit Bike computer to monitor your pace

-1 Bike computer to monitor your pace
+Bike computer to monitor your pace

-( Cell phone
+Cell phone

-Membership forms
+Membership cards

-Newsletters to give away

 Extra helmets (if you have spares)

-Rags for cleaning up after repairs
+Cell phone Membership cards Extra helmets (if you have spares) Rags for cleaning up after repairs

-I Money for food or drinks
+Money for food or drinks

-Thir ngs to check on before the ride
+Things to check on before the ride

 Does everyone have a helmet?

 Has everyone signed the liability waiver?

 How many riders do you have?

-Does anyone have special medical conditions (allergy to bee stings, asthma, etc.)
+Does anyone have special medical conditions (allergy to bee stings, asthma, e etc.)

 The pre-ride announcement

 Introductions

-Welcome to new riders
+Melcome to new riders

-\$ Signatures on the liability waiver
+Signatures on the liability waiver Pace of the ride

-I Maps, cue sheets

-I Pace of the ride

-Whether the ride will stick together and, if not, where the first regroup spot (or
+Whether the ride will stick together and, if not, where the first regroup spot (clunch) will be Л

-lunch ) will be

 The route

-I Ride safely
+Ride safely

-( Obey traffic regulations
+Obey traffic regulations

 Ride single-file in traffic

 Use hand and voice signals

 Watch out for other cyclists

 Special equipment required (lights?)

 Keep the ride leader informed

-( Questions